Japanese urban legends: Living dolls

 One contemporary legend in Japan is that of "living dolls", described by American folklorist Jan Harold Brunvand as dolls that "acquire independent spirits as children play with them and talk to them."
 If a so-called living doll is mistreated or discarded by its owner, it is said that it may seek revenge against them.
 An example of this legend tells of a "three-legged" Licca-chan doll, left deformed and discarded in a public toilet.
 After being discovered by a woman who threw it aside in disgust, the doll cursed her, causing her to lose her sanity and eventually die in a mental hospital.

 Red Room Curse

 The Red Room Curse (赤い部屋, Akai heya) is an early Japanese Internet urban legend about a red pop-up ad which announces a forthcoming death of the person seeing it on their computer.
 A common version of the story says that, while browsing the Internet the victim will be presented with a pop-up of a black text saying "Do you like — ?" (あなたは〜好きですか?) on a red background.
 After trying to close it, the pop-up will reappear, this time the text saying "Do you like the red room?" (あなたは赤い部屋が好きですか?).
 Then, the screen will turn red, displaying a list of names of the Red Room's victims.
 The target will sense a mysterious presence behind them, after which they will lose consciousness.
 They will later be found dead in their home, with the walls of the room in which they are discovered "painted red with blood".

-It is thought to originate from a 1990s Flash animation horror animation of the late 1990s that tells the story of the legend.